 Output Control with “career pathways” training on industry-relevant hands-on experiential learning using Process-level Test-beds.

-SUNY Poly provides special events, programs, lectures and tours sharing the story of innovation-based growth and educational opportunities available to SUNY Poly students.
-In addition, SUNY Poly offers its students and others who attend colleges and universities across New York State and beyond, as well as adult learners unique programs sparking a lifetime desire for learning, opening the doors for advancement.
+CNSE provides special events, programs, lectures, and tours sharing the story of innovation-based growth and educational opportunities available to CNSE students.
+In addition, CNSE offers its students and others who attend colleges and universities across New York State and beyond, as well as adult learners unique programs sparking a lifetime desire for learning, opening the doors for advancement.

-SUNY Poly deploys numerous educational, community, arts/cultural and public outreach programs, serving more than 141,000 individuals, including 29,000 students.
+CNSE deploys numerous educational, community, arts/cultural, and public outreach programs, serving more than 141,000 individuals, including 29,000 students.
 Programs with a big impact across New York State are showcased for their power to educate and instill a sense of endless possibilities.

 NY Loves Nanotech